-Illness: A doctor's note is required for any illness causing you to miss assignments, quizzes, tests, projects or exam.
+Illness: A doctor's note is required for any illness causing you to miss assignments, quizzes, tests, projects, or exams.
+For a prolonged illness of three or more consecutive days, the student must submit a Medical Certificate to the Program Head, Jim Hunter (see Guideline C-2 6.2).